FHIRType/workshop/run_requirements.md

 # Set up tutorials

-> ## HUGE SUGGESTION: Do these things in this order, I had a whale of a time jumping around between them, they're
+> ## HUGE SUGGESTION:
+> Do these things in this order, I had a whale of a time jumping around between them, they're best done in order
-> best done in order to reduce finagling
+> to reduce unneccessary finagling

 ## Using the Python virtual environment